TylerTemp/SaintsField/README.md

     If the value (or returned value) is a string, then the content will be changed

-    If the value is `(string content, EMessageType messageType)` then both content and message type will be changed
+    If the value is `(EMessageType messageType, string content)` then both content and message type will be changed

 *   `bool above=false`